webpack/react-starter/NOTES/HowStuffWorks.md

 But you'd like to have the URL reflect this, and allow user to use browser history (back/forward).
 A router takes care of these things. (package react-router)

 In this case, the root of your app is not the Application React component.
-This starts at `lib/server.js` which wil use `config/app.jsx` which instantiates the router and ultimately uses `app/mainRoutes.jsx` to load routes.
+This starts at `lib/server.js` which will use `config/app.jsx` which instantiates the router and ultimately uses `app/mainRoutes.jsx` to load routes.
 You'll find that all pages are subroutes within the `app` route, which instantiates `app/Application/index.jsx`, which contains a `RouteHander` component that inserts subroute output.